marcosruiz/SignuServer/README.md

 ## Problems and solutions

-If file .gitignore don't update files (un)ignored write this on root directory
+If file .gitignore don't update files (un)ignored write this on root directory on Intellij

 ```
 git rm -r --cached .